mrakinola/mrakinola/README.md

-- 👋 **Hi, I’m @mrakinola Ebenezer Temi Akinola and I'm currently a Graduate Software Engineer working at a market research company**
+- 👋 **Hi, I’m @mrakinola Ebenezer Temi Akinola and I'm a Software Engineer**
 - 👀 **Languages I know: Python and Java**
-- 🌱 **Current Project/What I am learning? - Simple Blog built using FastAPI**
+- 🌱 **Current Project/What I am learning? - Dibbling and dabbling in a few different FastAPI related stuff**
 - 📫 **How to reach me?
 Connect and drop me a message on my LinkedIn! https://www.linkedin.com/in/ebenezer-temi-akinola-ba82111a1/**

 <!---